zju3dv/4K4D/readme.md

 If you encounter import errors, they can usually be safely ignored if the code runs since we lazy load a lot of the trikcy-to-install ones, especially when there's CUDA kernel compilation involved.

-If the import error gets in the way of the actual code you want to use, you might want to search the reported package name in [`requirements-dev.txt`](requirements-dev.txt) and install them manually.
+If the import error gets in the way of the actual code you want to use, you might want to search the reported package name in [`requirements-devel.txt`](requirements-devel.txt) and install them manually.

 For example, for the missing `diff_gauss` package, you can find the line `diff_gauss @ git+https://github.com/dendenxu/diff-gaussian-rasterization` there and install it with: